📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Academic/University

-PI Contribution Via Lethal Psi, we are constructing a novel throughfall exclusion experiment in the southern Brazilian Amazon to evaluate the hydraulic thresholds associated with drought-induced mortality.
+PI Contribution Via Lethal Psi, we have now completed the construction of a novel throughfall exclusion experiment in the southern Brazilian Amazon to evaluate the hydraulic thresholds associated with drought-induced mortality.
 Lethal Psi is funding the installation of the exclusion infrastructure, the payment of the full-time project team responsible for core data collection, the equipment necessary for data collection and modelling-focused PDRA.

-Collaborator Contribution UNEMAT has a pivotal role in enhancing the research output of the project through inclusion of postgraduate students who will use the project infrastructure to undertake their dissertation/thesis work.
-Currently, six UNEMAT-based PhD researchers and at least one UNEMAT-based MRes researcher will use the project infrastructure as a platform for their research.
+Collaborator Contribution UNEMAT has a pivotal role in enhancing the research output of the project through inclusion of postgraduate students and postdoctoral researchers who will use the project infrastructure to undertake their dissertation/thesis work.
+Currently, seven UNEMAT-based PhD researchers and at least one UNEMAT-based MRes researcher use or will use the project infrastructure as a platform for their research.
 These include studies focusing on hydraulic vulnerability, whole plant hydraulic conductance, non-structural carbohydrates, impact of drought on reflectance and mycorhizzal uptake.
 In-kind costs reflects costs of UNEMAT studentships associated with the award.
+A post-doctoral researcher has also now been recruited through UNEMAT to work on the project.

 Start Year 2023